yecril71pl/cpp-docs.pl-pl/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="setmanager"></a>CSimpleStringT:: setmanager

-Określa Menedżera `CSimpleStringT` pamięci obiektu.
+Określa Menedżera pamięci obiektu `CSimpleStringT`.

 ### <a name="syntax"></a>Składnia